EthanNgit/LeetcodeSolutions/lcSolutions/Neetcode150/ValidAnagram/README.md

 * This is O(s log(n)), where s is the amount of strings sorted, and log(n) is the sorting.

-- Then since I was using python, i figured it would be easier (and more performant) to use the builtin counter datastructure.
+- Then since I was using python, i figured it would be easier (and more performant) to use the built in counter datastructure.

 * O(sn), where s is the amount of strings converted to a counter, and n is the time it takes to convert to a counter.